popuplabus/example-voting-app/README.md

 Use the templates (spanner) choose 3 Managers and 2 Workers

 Show members of swarm
-From any terminal, check the number of nodes in the swarm to identify the manager node that's the Leader:
+From any manager terminal, check the number of nodes in the swarm to identify the manager node that's the Leader:
 ```
 docker node ls